|

 Mix with cold water into a soft

-dough one quart of southern corn meal, sifted, a teaspoonful of salt, a
+dough one quart of southern corn meal, sifted, a teaspoon of salt, a

 and bake in a very hot oven, in well-greased pans.
 To be eaten hot.
 The